OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 Sweden

-• Greenland together with a series of British, French and Dutch overseas territories, e.g. the New Caledonia, the Netherlands Antilles and the British Virgin Islands
+• Greenland ,together with a series of British, French, and Dutch overseas territories, e.g., New Caledonia, the Netherlands Antilles, and the British Virgin Islands

 • Faroe Islands

-There are a number of territories within the EU where the territory is not a part of the EU VAT area.
+There are a number of territories within the EU that are not part of the EU VAT area

 • Finland: Åland Islands

-• France: The overseas departments, including the French Guiana, Martinique, Guadeloupe and Réunion
+• France: Overseas departments, including French Guiana, Martinique, Guadeloupe, and Réunion

 • Greece: Mount Athos

-• Spain: Ceuta, Melilla, The Canary Islands, including Gran Canaria, Tenerife, Fuerteventura, Lanzarote and Gomo
+• Spain: Ceuta, Melilla, and the Canary Islands, including Gran Canaria, Tenerife, Fuerteventura, Lanzarote, and Gomo

 • Germany: Helgoland and Büsingen

-A series of countries and territories outside the EU shall be considered a part of the EU VAT area.
+A number of countries and territories outside the EU are considered part of the EU VAT area:

 • Monaco